DigitalGeographyLab/green-paths-2/docs/source/index.rst

    :align: center
    :scale: 75

-*A health index map created with environmental exposures of gvi, aqi and noise using Green Paths 2.0*
+*A health index map created with environmental exposures to greenery, air pollution and noise using Green Paths 2.0*

 .. toctree::
    :maxdepth: 3